 “We’ve got a problem, generally in the industry, where people equate tools for productivity,” said Tony Marron, managing director of Liberty IT, a subsidiary of Liberty Mutual.
 “There’s a big difference between putting a tool in people’s hands and giving them the skills to use it.”

-If 2023 was the year of generative AI experimentation and crafting a plan, 2024 saw enterprises ramped up execution, and it didn’t go as intended.
+If 2023 was the year of generative AI experimentation and crafting a plan, 2024 saw enterprises ramp up execution, and it didn’t go as intended.
 CIO skepticism of vendors increased alongside the weight of failed initiatives and unrealized gains, leading to more caution toward the technology and an emphasis on guardrails to strengthen governance.

 Adoption roadblocks are piled high for less modernized organizations.